-I’m 36 and I have 2 kids.
-My son, Max is 6 and my daughter, Penelope is 4.
+I’m 36 and I have two kids.
+My son, Max, is 6, and my daughter, Penelope, is 4.
 They are pretty cool little people if I say so myself.
 We have a French bulldog named Jack and he is so much fun to have around.
-I am operations manager for my family business, a commercial equipment repair company, focusing mostly on restaurants.
+I am the operations manager for my family business, a commercial equipment repair company, focusing mostly on restaurants.

 The most challenging thing, though, is to stop feeling guilty.
 Guilty that you’re not spending enough time with the kids, guilty that you’re spending too much time with them and letting other responsibilities go.
 Guilty about when you discipline them, guilty when you give it.
 It’s hard to just be ok with never doing everything right.
 That and keeping the house clean.

-The most rewarding thing about being a mom, would just be my kids.
+The most rewarding thing about being a mom would be my kids.
 The little humans that I created and helped turn into the thoughtful, funny, smart, silly, caring, independent people that they are today.
 The little things, like asking if you’re ok when you don’t look happy or complimenting a shirt you’re wearing.
-They have their own thoughts, dreams and personalities and I helped make that.
+They have their own thoughts, dreams, and personalities and I helped make that.

 I’m married and I have two kids, a 3.5-year-old and an 8-month-old.
 I am a police sergeant assigned to the Detective Bureau.